 Downtown Aachen had a collection of shops with the king as a theme, one had him posed with a bag of their chocolate, it seemed a bit disrespectful to me.

 No one does gingerbread like the Germans who invented it.
 Here’s a store window downtown filled with gingerbread hedgehogs and marzipan mushrooms.

-Tim was collecting chocolate from every country we visited, Belgium was close by so we made a quick stop at Darci’s, a chocolate factory
+Tim was collecting chocolate from every country we visited, Belgium was close by so we made a quick run to Darci’s, a chocolate factory

 From Belgium, we headed back into Germany to our Airbnb.

 Its almost Valentines Day and I have been so busy chronicling the McMurtry European Art Tour that I have not taken the time to create a fabulous Valentine’s Day post.
 I repent and will work on that; in the meantime, here is some love from the archives for your enjoyment: